 Close your eyes and feel its power, it is the Force.com which is a command line utility tool used to transfer metadata between Salesforce.com and a local directory.
-Salesforce is one of the best data management solutions, helping thousands of business handle data enhancement.
+Salesforce is one of the best data management solutions, helping thousands of businesses handle data enhancement.
 But since the entire operation is not so easy to handle, we decided to provide you with a Salesforce migration guide.
 It will help you realize how this migration tool can be useful.

 Salesforce Migration Guide – Things You Need To Know